Adria-F/Tesseract-Engine/README.md

 * Right click + “WASD” to move the camera.
 * Alt + left click to rotate the camera arround an object.
 * Mouse wheel to zoom in/out.
+* Mouse wheel click to move the camera across camera local Y and X axis.
 * F to focus the camera around the geometry.
 * SHIFT + Movement to duplicate the movement speed.
 * CTRL + Movement to reducethe movement speed.
 * Drag and drop of .FBX/.fbx/.png/.dds

+## Innovation:

+We are using a frame buffer to draw all the scene on a gl texture, which we then draw into an ImGui window.
+This texture, accepts windows resizing without deforming.

 ## Libraries